dgraph-io/dgraph/wiki/content/deploy/index.md

   data-volume:
 ```
 {{% notice "note" %}}
-1. This setup assumes that you are using 6 hosts, but if you are running fewer than 6 hosts then you have to either use different volumes between Dgraph servers or use `-p` & `-w` to configure data directories.
+1. This setup assumes that you are using 6 hosts, but if you are running fewer than 6 hosts then you have to either use different volumes between Dgraph alphas or use `-p` & `-w` to configure data directories.
 2. This setup would create and use a local volume called `dgraph_data-volume` on the instances.
 If you plan to replace instances, you should use remote storage like [cloudstore](https://docs.docker.com/docker-for-aws/persistent-data-volumes) instead of local disk. {{% /notice %}}

 ## Using Kubernetes (v1.8.4)

-{{% notice "note" %}}These instructions are for running Dgraph Server without TLS config.
+{{% notice "note" %}}These instructions are for running Dgraph Alpha without TLS config.
 Instructions for running with TLS refer [TLS instructions](#tls-configuration).{{% /notice %}}

 * Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) which is used to deploy